roadmapsh/deprecated-version/content/guides/forward&reverse_proxy.md

 ### **Forward Proxy Server**

-A forward proxy is what most people call **proxies** or proxy servers.
+A forward proxy is what most people call **proxies** or **proxy servers**.
 It is implemented on the client side and **sits in front of multiple clients** or client sources.
-Forward proxy servers are mainly use by companies to **manage internet usage** of their employees and **restrict content**.
-It is also used as a **firewall** to secure company's network by blocking any request which would pose threat to the organization's network.
-Apart from companies, people use proxy servers to **bypass geo-restriction** and browse content which might be blocked in user's country.
-It is also used to **browse anonymously** as the proxy server masks the user's details from the website's servers.
+Forward proxy servers are mainly used by companies to **manage internet usage** of their employees and **restrict content**.
+It is also used as a **firewall** to secure company's network by blocking any request which would pose threat to the companies's network.
+Proxy servers are also used to **bypass geo-restriction** and browse content which might be blocked in user's country.
+It enables users to **browse anonymously**, as the proxy server masks their details from the website's servers.

 ![Forward Proxy Description](https://github.com/ebrahimbharmal007/my-images/blob/master/forward_proxy.png)
 > NOTE: This is not an accurate description rather just an illustration

 ### **Reverse Proxy Server**

 Reverse proxy servers are implemented on the **server side** instead of the client side.
-A reverse proxy server **sits in front of multiple webservers** and manages the incoming requests by forwarding them to the web servers.
+It **sits in front of multiple webservers** and manages the incoming requests by forwarding them to the web servers.
 It provides anonymity for the **back-end web servers and not the client**.
 Reverse proxy servers are generally used to perform tasks such as **authentication, content caching, and encryption/decryption** on behalf of the web server.
-These tasks would hog the CPU cycles on the web server and degrade performance.
-Reverse proxies are also used as **load balancers** to distribute incoming traffic efficiently among the web servers but it is not optimized for this task.
-In essence, it is a gateway to a server or group of servers.
+These tasks would **hog CPU cycles** on the web server and degrade performance of the website by introducing high amount of delay in loading the webpage.
+Reverse proxies are also used as **load balancers** to distribute the incoming traffic efficiently among the web servers but it is **not optimized** for this task.
+In essence, reverse proxy server is a gateway to a web-server or group of web-servers.

 ![Reverse Proxy Description](https://github.com/ebrahimbharmal007/my-images/blob/master/reverse_proxy.png)
 > NOTE: This is not an accurate description rather just an illustration.
 Red lines represent server's response and black lines represent initial request from client(s).